Challenging All Campers

 Epsilon Camp is for kids who are captivated by math.
 We provide a rich environment, exposing them to some of the most substantial mathematical ideas of the last two thousand years.
 We have developed a curriculum that is both accessible and challenging to the brightest of young minds.
 We hire professional mathematicians as faculty because we want our campers to experience the true beauty of higher math.

-Note: The curriculum changes slightly from year to year.
+Note: All curriculum changes slightly from year to year.

 Pythagoras Level, Ages 7–8